Can you believe Dancing With the Stars is down to the final five already?

 Here's how it went down:

-Judges said: 24.
-"Your most grown-up performance to date," Bruno Toniolo decided.
+Judges Said: 24.
+"Your most grown-up performance to date," Bruno Tonioli decided.
 Carrie Ann Inaba thought it was fantastic, but docked them for a lift.

-Brooke Burke: We're assuming that, so long as they don't break hold, she and Derek Hough are going to score awfully high.
+Brooke Burke: We assumed that, so long as they didn't break hold, she and Derek Hough were going to score awfully high.
 Their tango wasn't exactly dripping with drama, but the footwork was fancy.